Tim Burchett: 2018

 When 30-year incumbent Jimmy Duncan announced his retirement in July 2017, Burchett entered a crowded seven-way Republican primary to succeed him.
 He defeated his nearest challenger, state representative Jimmy Matlock, by just under 12 percentage points.
 He faced Democratic nominee Renee Hoyos in the November general election.
 The 2nd has long been a Republican stronghold.
 With a Cook Partisan Voting Index of R+20, it is one of the nation's most Republican districts, and tied for the third-most Republican district in Tennessee.
 It is one of the few ancestrally Republican districts in the South; the GOP and its predecessors have held it without interruption since 1859.
 For this reason, the Republican primary has long been reckoned as the real contest in this district.
 Democrats have not made a substantive bid for the seat since 1964, and have received as much as 40% of the vote only twice since then.

 As expected, Burchett won the general election in a rout, taking 65.9% of the vote to Hoyos's 33.1%.
 When he took office in January 2019, Burchett became only the seventh person (not counting caretakers) to represent the 2nd since 1909.
 This district gives its representatives very long tenures in Washington; all six of Burchett's predecessors held the seat for at least 10 years, with three of them serving at least 20 years.
 He also ended a 54-year hold on the district by the Duncan family.
 John Duncan Sr. won the seat in 1964, and was succeeded upon his death in 1988 by his son, Jimmy.

 In February 2018 the Knoxville News Sentinel reported that Burchett had failed to report a $10,000 payment from a solar electric company on his campaign finance forms and various financial disclosure forms.
 The story reported that two months earlier the FBI had questioned people about Burchett committing income tax evasion.
 After the story broke, Burchett gave a statement to WBIR that he was correcting errors in his campaign financial disclosures and income tax forms, describing his failure to report all income as an "oversight".

 2020

 Burchett was reelected in 2020 with 67.6% of the vote, defeating Democrat Renee Hoyos.

 Tenure

-Texas v.
-Pennsylvania
+Agriculture

-In December 2020, Burchett was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
+In March 2024, Burchett was one of 10 House Republicans who signed a letter to the House Agriculture Committee opposing the inclusion of the Ending Agriculture Trade Suppression (EATS) Act in the 2024 farm bill.
+The EATS Act would have invalidated state and local laws regulating agricultural goods sold in interstate commerce, including farm animal welfare laws like California's Proposition 12.
+The letter argued that the legislation would undermine states' rights and cede control over U.S. agricultural policy to the Chinese-owned pork producer WH Group and its subsidiary Smithfield Foods.